caffinc/caffinc.github.io/_posts/2015-11-09-what-is-my-ip.md

 categories:
   - Java
 tags:
-  - web
+  - java
-  - sockets
+  - ip
-  - ports
+  - ip address
-  - redirect
+  - code
 ---

 I wanted a simple, free, no-limits way of finding out my own public IP.
 I also wanted a way to use it in my Java code so I wouldn't need a really complex, and non-guaranteed way of finding the IP.
+I can't believe the number of times I've searched for "How to get my public IP in Java?" or several variations of the same and I was tired of it.

 I wrote a simple server which has one endpoint which returns the IP address of the called.
 It's a no-frills service currently hosted here:
 [https://caffinc.com/myip](https://caffinc.com/myip)